Clinical Coach Congress

 Leucillin Antiseptic Skincare is a Hypochlorous acid (HOCl) based high efficacy solution.
 With a wide range of uses and benefits this incredibly versatile antiseptic provides protection against infection caused by invading microorganisms or pathogens (bacterial, viral and fungal.)
 A natural occurring chemical, HOCl is produced in the mammalian body by Leukocytes or Neutrophils to fight infection, being skin pH neutral at 5.5 - 6.0 pH Leucillin is safe to use on all skin types.
 Leucillin is a fast, effective, versatile and safe, results driven alternative to other standard antiseptics, dramatically reducing bacterial load with no hypersensitivity reactions or usage constraints of other toxic or potentially harmful alternatives.

-Early Bird pricing is available until 31 January 2019.
-All prices are listed without VAT and savings including VAT.
+Early Bird pricing is no longer available.
+All prices are listed without VAT.

 Interested in exhibiting at Clinical Coach Congress 2019?